aramboyajyan/uc_paymill/README.txt

 INSTALLATION INSTRUCTIONS

-1. Just download this module and place it in any known Drupal module directory (e.g. sites/all/modules, sites/default/modules etc.) or install it using Drush
+1. Just download this module and place it in any known Drupal module directory (e.g. sites/all/modules, sites/default/modules etc.) or download it using Drush with: drush dl uc_paymill.
-with: drush dl uc_paymill.
+Note: you must have Ubercart downloaded and installed in order to use this module.
+Drush is not able to download Ubercart automatically as it is a group of modules and not a single one.

 2. This module requires you to download Paymill PHP Library for making calls to Paymill and processing transactions.